In this article:

 If that's the situation you're in, secured credit cards are worth exploring.
 They're different from unsecured cards in that borrowers are required to make an upfront, refundable security deposit.
 In most cases, your deposit determines your credit limit.
 And it provides the card issuer with peace of mind—if you miss enough payments, they can use that deposit to cover their losses.

 The main benefit of using this type of credit card is that the issuer will likely report your activity and payments to the credit bureaus each month, which can help rebuild your credit and boost your score.
 (When you apply, make sure the card issuer reports your payment history to the credit bureaus, otherwise you won't get credit for your responsible use of the card.)
 If you maintain good credit habits by keeping debt balances low and paying every bill on time, eventually your credit score may improve enough that you're able to qualify for an unsecured credit card.
-Below are a few exceptional secured credit card options for those with poor credit.

 What to Do if You're Denied a Credit Card